Cannabis CannaFlavins 30x Stronger Than Aspirin In Cell Experiment

 Cannaflavins A and B Have Anti-Inflammatory Action

-One such group of compounds are prenylated flavonoids, also known as cannaflavin A and cannaflavin B. The importance of these molecules was confirmed in 1985 by Dr. Barrett et al..
+One such group of compounds is the prenylated flavonoids.
+Scientists call these cannaflavin A and cannaflavin B. The importance of these molecules was confirmed in 1985 by Dr. Barrett et al..
 The researchers discovered that cannaflavins could inhibit the production of the prostaglandin E2 in human rheumatoid synovial cells.
 This provided anti-inflammatory benefits that were roughly thirty times more effective than aspirin.

 It was later discovered that the underlying basis for potent anti-inflammatory properties was that cannaflavins A and B act to inhibit in vivo production of two pro-inflammatory mediators, prostaglandin E2 and leukotrienes.